-The AECC University College Senior Management group consists of; Principals, Vice Principals, Heads of Schools, Clinical Directors, Heads of Professional services.
+The AECC University College Senior Management group consists of: The Vice-Chancellor, Deputy Vice-Chancellor, Heads of Schools, Academic Registrar, Clinical Director, Chiropractic Clinical Lead, Head of Teaching and Learning, Head of Practice Learning and Heads of Professional Services.
 Please find out more about the members of the group below.

 Philip Dewhurst is the Head of the School of Chiropractic and graduated from the AECC University College as a chiropractor in 2005.
 Read Phil's full bio

-Head of School of Psychology, Sport and Physical Activity
+Head of School of Health and Rehabilitation Sciences

 Professor Stewart Cotterill